 Trade professions are some of the most vital and difficult to work in.
 They are necessary to keep society running.
 We need people who are experienced in jobs which disseminate services that we all utilize, such as a licensed plumber.
-You may have family friends or know individuals who have learned plumbing another way, but it is best to consider a licensed professional when looking for plumbing services.
+You may have family friends or know individuals who have learned plumbing another way, but it is best to consider a licensed professional when looking for plumbing services near me.
 This way you can ensure that the individual has the proper training, experience, and of course, license, to provide the services that you need.
 This will prevent many problems down the line that may arise from cheap or faulty repairs done by someone not as experienced.
 Here are the steps needed to become a licensed plumber:

 - Get your high school diploma or GED.